Paving the way for transitions --- a case for Weyl geometry

 \subsubsection{Acknowledgements}

-I thank G. Ellis for his interest in the Weyl geometric approach to gravity and for comments on parts of this article.
-Thanks also go to the referees, in particular to P. Mannheim.
-Their detailed remarks helped to improve content, structure and readability of the paper.
+I thank G. Ellis for his interest in the Weyl geometric approach to gravity and for his comments.
+Thanks also go to the referees, in particular to P. Mannheim; their detailed remarks helped to improve content, structure and readability of the paper.
+M. Kr\"amer, R. Harlander and C. H\"olbling gave advice with regard to section 5.3.
+F. Hehl was so kind to give helpful comments in spite of his general scepticism with regard to the integrable Weyl geometric approach to gravity (for his critical remarks see his contribution to this volume).
 Most of all I want to express my gratitude to Dennis Lehmkuhl, the main editor of this book.
-Without his interest and the discussions in our interdisciplinary group on `Epistemology of the LHC', based at Wuppertal, this essay would not have been written. \\[1em]
+Without his interest and the discussions in our interdisciplinary group on {\em Epistemology of the LHC}, based at Wuppertal, this essay would not have been written.